 Extra Learning Activities

 In an ever-changing world filled with technology, education in safe and responsible usage of that technology is a vital part of every student’s future success.
-Here are Zion, we are committed to producing well-rounded students who are prepared for any challenges life may present to them.
-Starting in 1st grade, your students will participate in computer learning classes that train them in typing skills, safe Internet practices, and responsible technology interactions.
-Grades 1-4 focus on typing skills and basic program knowledge.
-In the upper grades, students participate in a program called CSPrep (Computer Science Preparation), in which they have the opportunity to learn coding skills at their own pace, personalizing their knowledge to fit individual interests and abilities.
+Here are ZCA, we are committed to producing well-rounded students who are prepared for any challenges life may present to them.
+Starting in 3rd grade, our students participate in computer learning classes that train them in typing skills, safe Internet practices, and responsible technology interactions.
+Our computer classes focus on typing skills and basic program knowledge.
+At Zion Classical Academy, we aim to show our students how to use technology as a tool, rather than as a source of entertainment.
+Although our classrooms are equipped with the latest instructional technology and we have 1:1 student Chromebooks, we intentionally de-emphasize the use of student technology at our school.
+Scientific evidence tells us that students learn better when they study using real books rather than screens.

 Zion's K-6 P.E. program is run by the Hastings College Physical Education Department, under the direction of Professor Becky Hamik (https://www.hastings.edu/bio/rebecca-hamik/).
 The course is a skills based activity course that follows the National and State Physical Education and Health standards.
 The goal of the course is to educate students on healthy lifestyles and ensure that all students are successful.